php-ru/fig-standards-ru/proposed/phpdoc-tags.md

 ### 5.7. @global

-TODO: The definition of this item should be discussed and whether it may or may not be superceded in part or in whole by the @var tag.
+TODO: The definition of this item should be discussed and whether it may or may not be superseded in part or in whole by the @var tag.

 The @global tag is used to denote a global variable or its usage.